Skip to content

 wh notifications --since 2026-03-30T12:00:00Z

-wh notifications list --limit 10
+wh notifications --limit 10

 CommandDescription